 River got verbal reinforcements for eating and being near his bowl.
 If I had a moment to walk away from the others over to him, I would also give him a treat.
 The treat reinforcements for these sessions were always delivered in the bowls themselves.

 By the end of the first session, I was already able to drop Cedar's leash on the ground.
-The leash was helpful to get us going and get everyone in place at their bowls, but once everyone was settled at their bowls, I didn't need to hold the leash the whole time anymore.
-The videos I sent you were taken after doing this routine for about 10 days.
+The leash was helpful in getting us going and getting everyone in place at their bowls, but once everyone was settled at their bowls, I didn't need to hold the leash the whole time anymore.
+The videos I sent you were taken after doing this routine for about ten days.
 I started feeling pretty solid with this routine after just a few feedings, and I stopped using the leash after a couple of days.

-The Karen Pryor Academy Dog Trainer Course is the key to understanding how to shape behaviors.
+The Karen Pryor Academy Foundations Dog Trainer Course is the key to understanding how to shape behaviors.
 The training manual I wrote allows the student to understand how to apply the training techniques learned in the course for use with LGDs.
 The vast blogs library on my website shows actual people, and not just me, using these skills.
-Remember, Katie had never trained any dogs these behaviors before and she did it in 10 days, 10 careful, consistent days.
+Remember, Katie had never trained any dogs in these behaviors before, and she did it in ten days, ten careful, consistent days.

-Cedar is apparently done eating, but sitting so politely and patiently at her bowl, waiting for mealtime to end.
-She has food left in her bowl but she's full.
-Aspen has no food left in his bowl and he is attentively waiting for me to walk to him and give him a reinforcement in his bowl.
-His feet are fully on the other side of his bowl, and he is not making any moves to come towards Cedar's bowl.
+Cedar is apparently done eating but sitting so politely and patiently at her bowl, waiting for mealtime to end.
+She has food left in her bowl, but she's full.
+Aspen has no food left in his bowl, and he is attentively waiting for me to walk to him and give him a reinforcement in his bowl.
+His feet are fully on the other side of his bowl, and he is not making any moves to come toward Cedar's bowl.
 River is not pictured.
 He is behind me, still crunching away and taking his time about it, relaxed.
 Each of their demeanor is different.